Working Group on Enabling and Protecting Civil Society

 For further information about Working Group membership, including on how your organization or state can be involved with its work, please refer to our Frequently Asked Questions.

-For further details and clarifications or to be added to the Contact Group list, read the Frequently Asked Questions or contact the Coordinator of the Working Group at the Permanent Secretariat of the Community of Democracies, Mr. Francesco Lembo.
+For further details and clarifications or to be added to the Contact Group list, read the Frequently Asked Questions or contact the Coordinator of the Working Group at the Permanent Secretariat of the Community of Democracies, Ms. Beata Faracik and Mr. Francesco Lembo.